 Harvesting chive seeds is a great way to share your favorite herb with friends, or save them to plant next year.
 In this post, I’ll show you exactly how to collect chive seeds from your garden, step by step.

 If you’ve never tried collecting seeds from your garden before, this is a great one to start with.

 As long as you get the timing right, you’ll be rewarded with tons of free chive seeds with very little effort.

-You will feel so accomplished after gathering the seeds for the next growing season.
+You will feel so accomplished after gathering your chive seeds for the next growing season, and I’ll show you how step by step.
 Plus they’re great to trade for others, or share with friends.